-The DDS/DDA Formal Complaints System Policy and cross referenced procedures apply to every person served by DDA and the DDA service providers and outlines the method for persons to file a complaint and seek informal resolution regarding the services of DDA and the service provider.
+The DDS/DDA Formal Complaints System Policy and cross referenced procedures apply to every person who is eligible for and served by DDA and the DDA service providers and outlines the method for persons to file a complaint and seek informal resolution regarding the services of DDA and the service provider.
+Individuals who want to appeal an eligibility for services decision would utilize the process at the Office of Administrative Hearings (OAH).

-- a) The types of complaints include, but are not limited to, the denial, delay, reduction or termination of DDA supports or services including Medicaid waiver services (Note: Use of the DDA Formal Complaint System will not change or lengthen the deadline for filing a Medicaid appeal at the D.C.
-Office of Administrative Hearings (OAH)); The application of DDA policies, procedures or practices to the person; and the application of DDA providers' policies, procedures or practices to the person.
-Types of Complaints A Person May NOT File in The DDA Formal Complaints System include: 1.
+a) The types of complaints include, but are not limited to, the denial, delay, reduction or termination of DDA supports or services including Medicaid waiver services (Note: Use of the DDA Formal Complaint System will not change or lengthen the deadline for filing a Medicaid appeal at the D.C.
+Office of Administrative Hearings (OAH)); The application of DDA policies, procedures or practices to the person; and the application of DDA providers' policies, procedures or practices to the person May NOT File in The DDA Formal Complaints System include: 1.
 DDA initial eligibility appeals.
-2. Challenges to pending IMEU investigations or appeals of IMEU investigation reports. - b) Persons receiving DDA supports and services, or another person on their behalf and with their consent, may file a complaint about the person's DDA supports and services, as long as they do within 90 calendar days from the final day of the event that the person says took place, or did not take place when the person believes it should have, giving rise to the complaint.
+2. Challenges to pending IMEU investigations or appeals of IMEU investigation reports.
+3. Complaints that are currently or have been historically submitted to the OAH.

+b) Persons receiving DDA supports and services, or another person on their behalf and with their consent, may file a complaint about the person's DDA supports and services, as long as they do within 90 calendar days from the final day of the event that the person says took place, or did not take place when the person believes it should have, giving rise to the complaint.
 This time limit applies whether the person's complaint is filed with a DDA provider or with DDA Formal Complaint System.
 A person may file a formal complaint when an issue is ongoing.